Research Associate Professor of Archaeology

 Manhattan, KS 66506

-Brad Logan is an archaeologist specializing in Great Plains archaeology.
-A Research Associate Professor, he obtained his doctorate in anthropology with honors at the University of Kansas (1985) and his M.A. at the University of Nevada , Reno (1977).
-He has 38 years research experience in archaeology and has done field work in Colorado, Kansas, Missouri, Nebraska, Nevada, and Wyoming, as well as southern France and lower Austria.
+Brad Logan, an archaeologist specializing in Great Plains archaeology, is Research Associate Professor.
+He obtained his doctorate in anthropology with honors at the University of Kansas (1985) and his M.A. at the University of Nevada , Reno (1977).
+He has 39 years research experience in archaeology including field work in Colorado, Kansas, Missouri, Nebraska, Nevada, Wyoming, southern France and lower Austria.
 From 1985 to 2003 he was Director of the Office of Archaeological Research, Museum of Anthropology at the University of Kansas and from 1998 to 2003 was Senior Curator at KUMA.
-He has conducted more than 40 major research projects and numerous smaller projects in the Great Plains and Europe with support from the Army Corps of Engineers, Bureau of Reclamation, Department of Agriculture, Department of Defense, National Endowment for the Humanities, National Park Service, and Sigma Xi.
-His museum experience includes the curation of exhibits, direction of volunteer excavations, and many instances of public interaction through lectures, open houses, and workshops.
-He has served as president of the Association of Professional Archaeologists of Kansas (2003-2006), book review editor for Plains Anthropologist (2005-2009), on the Board of Directors of the Plains Anthropological Society (2009-2011), and is currently vice-president of the Nebraska Association of Professional Archeologists.
+He has conducted more than 40 major research projects and many smaller projects in the Great Plains and Europe with support from the Army Corps of Engineers, Bureau of Reclamation, Department of Agriculture, Department of Defense, National Endowment for the Humanities, National Park Service, and Sigma Xi.
+His museum experience includes the curation of exhibits, direction of volunteer excavations, and public interaction through lectures, open houses, and workshops.
+He has served as president of the Association of Professional Archaeologists of Kansas (2003-2006), book review editor for Plains Anthropologist (2005-2009), on the Board of Directors of the Plains Anthropological Society (2009-2011), and as vice-president of the Nebraska Association of Professional Archeologists (2012-2014).

 In addition to more than 40 major technical reports, Dr. Logan has published articles in the Journal of Field Archaeology, Plains Anthropologist, Midcontinental Journal of Archaeology, Central Plains Archeology, The Kansas Anthropologist, The Missouri Archaeologist, The Wisconsin Archeologist, Current Research in the Pleistocene, and Ethnohistory.